kpsalida/LinkedInBigBlueShares/Lab 1 Exploratory Data Analysis - Netflix/Readme.md

 We role-played being a consulting company aiming to unlock opportunities for Netflix in order to expand their customer base by identifying the best rated gernes, production countries, actors and directors.

-Project associated with Big Blue Data Science Bootcamp - Aprli 2024.
+Project associated with Big Blue Data Science Bootcamp - April 2024.
 Duration: 1 day

 # Project Organization